werniq/Go-Gator/README.md

 ## Documentation
 Here I would like to explain the purpose of each directory.
 <br />
-### 1. Certs
-Certificates used to run server in secure mode (Enabling HTTPs)

-### 2. Cmd
+### 1. Cmd
 Main logic of the application is there.
 Cmd has few sub folders:
 1. Parsers  - Parsing various data types
-2. Parsing Instructions - Filtering news by various parameters
+2. Filters - Filtering news by various parameters
 3. Types - Types folder is used to avoid cycling imports.
-Object that are used in multilpe packages (e.g. Parsing Parameters) lives there
+Object that are used in multiple packages (e.g. Parsing Parameters) lives there
-4. Utils - Helper functions, in order to separate them with main logic
-5. Server - server initialization and configuration
+4. Server - server initialization and configuration
-6. Server/handlers - handlers attached to the server
+5. Server/handlers - handlers attached to the server
+6. Validator - Validating layer using chain of responsibility pattern

-### 3. Docs
+### 2. Docs
-Documentation, specfile and C4 model.
+Documentation, specfile and C4 model, and usage/response examples with images

 ## Server Handlers
 Go-Gator server contains few handlers.
 Few of them are used by admins to manage list of available